Enabling AI and Robotic Coaches for Physical Rehabilitation Therapy: Iterative Design and Evaluation with Therapists and Post-Stroke Survivors: Conclusion

 \section{Conclusion}

-In this work, we have explored an approach of artificial intelligence (AI) and robotic coaches to assist self-directed stroke rehabilitation through the iterative involvement of both therapists and post-stroke survivors.
+In this work, we have explored the feasibility of AI and robotic coaches to assist self-directed stroke rehabilitation through the iterative involvement of both therapists and post-stroke survivors.
 Specifically, we co-designed, developed, and evaluated an AI and robotic coach that assists the overall process of self-directed rehabilitation instead of focusing on a particular function, procedure of rehabilitation (e.g. monitoring an exercise).
-While deploying these systems in practice is still challenging, this work discusses the potential feasibility of an AI and robotic coach to support a simple task for the user without cognitive impairment.
-In addition, we recommend key considerations for better deployment of AI and robotic coaches: an involvement of stakeholders in an early design phase, micro-level personalization, and interactive dialogues to communicate the status of a system and a user.
+While deploying these systems in practice is still challenging, this work discusses the potential of an AI and robotic coach to support a simple task for the user without cognitive impairment.
+In addition, we recommend key considerations for better deployment of AI and robotic coaches: an involvement of stakeholders in an early design phase, micro, functional-level personalization, and interactive dialogues to communicate the status of a system and a user.